Reconciliation (United States Congress): Joe Biden

 The American Rescue Plan was a $1.9 trillion economic stimulus package proposed by President Joe Biden to speed up the United States' recovery from the economic and health effects of the COVID-19 pandemic and the ongoing recession.
 He planned to pass it as one of his first bills into law through the 117th Congress.
 First proposed on January 14, 2021, the package built upon many of the measures in the CARES Act from March 2020 and in the Consolidated Appropriations Act, 2021 from December.
 The parliamentarian of the United States Senate ruled on February 21 that a provision calling for a $15 minimum wage increase in the American Rescue Plan could not be considered under Reconciliation because of the Byrd Rule.
 The bill was signed into law on March 11, 2021.

 In April 2021, the Senate parliamentarian—an in-house rules expert—determined that the Senate can pass two budget reconciliation bills in 2021: one focused on fiscal year 2021 and one focused on fiscal year 2022.
 In addition, the Senate can pass additional budget reconciliation bills by describing them as a revised budget resolution that contains budget reconciliation instructions.
-However, the parliamentarian later clarified that the “auto-discharge” rule that allows a budget resolution to bypass a Budget Committee vote and be brought directly to the Senate floor does not apply to a revised budget resolution.
+However, the parliamentarian later clarified that the "auto-discharge" rule that allows a budget resolution to bypass a Budget Committee vote and be brought directly to the Senate floor does not apply to a revised budget resolution.

 As a result of this ruling, a revised budget resolution would need to be approved by a majority vote of the Budget Committee before proceeding to the Senate floor, or deadlocked with a tied vote and then brought to the Senate floor via a motion to discharge.
 In a 50-50 Senate where committees are evenly divided between parties, this has the functional effect of requiring at least one member of the minority party on the Budget Committee to be present in order to provide a quorum for a vote.
 Considering the partisan nature of reconciliation legislation, it is highly unlikely that a member of the minority party will cooperate with the majority by providing a quorum on the committee, thus practically limiting the majority of a 50-50 tied Senate to one reconciliation bill per fiscal year.

 Donald Trump (second term)

 After gaining control of Congress and the presidency in the 2024 elections, Republicans sought to extend the 2017 tax cuts in the form of the One Big Beautiful Bill Act in the 119th United States Congress.
-With a narrow 51–50 vote in the Senate and a 218–214 vote in the House to agree to the Senate version of the bill, President Trump signed the bill into law on July 4, 2025.
+With a narrow 51–50 vote in the Senate and a 218–214 vote in the House to agree to the Senate version of the bill, Trump signed the bill into law on July 4, 2025.